phoe/cafe-latte/README.md

 >
 > --- Guy Steele, Java spec co-author

-> "Notice that no one mentions that this way they also managed to drag a lot of Lisp programmers about halfway back to C."
+> "Notice that no one mentions that this way they also managed to drag a lot of Lisp programmers about halfway back to C++."
 >
 > --- angery Internet rando